by Freddy J. Nager, Founder of Atomic Tango LLC + Car Fanatic…

 Remember when Honda could do no wrong?
-Back in the ’90s and the ’00s, it seemed like every other person in L.A. was driving a Honda, and they’d never have to take their car into a mechanic for repairs or to the dealer for recalls.
+Back in the ’90s and the ’00s, it seemed like every other person in L.A. drove a Honda, and they’d never have to take their car in for repairs or recalls.
 Indeed, my buddy is still driving his Civic nearly 20 years and over 200,000 miles later.

 What the hell happened?

 Thanks for tweeting #wantnewcar!
 Goodnight for now—we’ll see you at The Honda Summer Clearance Event :)

 OK, it’s just a tweet, and a seemingly innocuous one, but it’s a fiasco on so many levels…